Lumbar Disk Disease (Herniated Disk)

 In addition to a complete medical history and physical exam, you may have one or more of the following tests:

 X-ray.
-A test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+This test uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

 MRI.
-A procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+This procedure uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body without the use of X-rays.

 Myelogram.
-A procedure that uses dye injected into the spinal canal to make the structure clearly visible on X-rays.
+This procedure uses dye injected into the spinal canal to make the structure clearly visible on X-rays.

 CT scan.
-An imaging procedure that uses X-rays and computer technology to make detailed images of any part of the body, including the bones, muscles, fat, and organs.
+This imaging procedure uses X-rays and computer technology to make detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Electromyography (EMG).
-A test that measures muscle response or electrical activity in response to a nerve’s stimulation of the muscle.
+This test measures muscle response or electrical activity in response to a nerve’s stimulation of the muscle.
+This tests to see if there is any associated nerve damage.

 How is lumbar disk disease treated?